Chan Siu-bak: After the revolution

 When Sun Yat-sen established the Government in Canton in 1921, the Three Bandits were appointed as Sun's consultants and Chan also as the advisor at the base camp.
-In 1923 the Canton Government was forced to dissolve due to Chen Jiongming's rebellion, and Chan returned to develop Sanwui.
+In 1923 the Canton Government was forced to dissolve due to Chen Jiongming's rebellion, and Chan returned to develop Xinhui.

 Death

 In 1934, Chan was hospitalized due to illness.
 His condition deteriorated and was transferred to a German hospital in Beiping.
 The treatment failed and he died on 23 December 1934.
 His casket was escorted by the Nationalist representatives via the sea to Guangdong and was buried on the mountainside of Cha'an Temple in his hometown.